chelseadoeleman/web-design-1819/README.md

 ## User scenario

-Marijn (age) works as a developer.
+Marijn works as a developer.
 But has a handicap called being physically motor impaired which causes tremors and muscle rigidity.
 He works always with a macbook pro and uses sticky keys to help him navigate the keyboard.
 He is can only navigate the keyboard with his left hand.
 Especially fine motor skills are a difficulty for Marijn, so lifting his hand takes up a lot of energy.
 Because all his muscles are affected he sometimes has trouble with speech which doesn’t make him always comprehendible.

 In two days Marijn has a wedding he has to attend to, naturally he would like to look his best.
 To achieve this chique look he would like to have his hair done differently before the wedding.
 The best day to do this is on the day of the big event, because then it would look its best.
 Luckily Marijns hairdresser has the option to book an appointment online.
 Because Marijn is at work he wants to do this quickly so he can resume his daily tasks.
 Marijn can only use his left hand and still not at its full extent because he suffers from tremors and muscle rigidity.